MicrosoftDocs/customer-insights/ci-docs/journeys/journey-flow-tile-ref.md

   - enduser
 ---

-# Journey flow
+# Understand the flow of a journey

-This article describes the various journey capabilities available in Customer Insights - Journeys.
-For complete examples of creating customer journeys, see [Create a trigger-based journey](real-time-marketing-trigger-based-journey.md) and [Create a segment-based journey](real-time-marketing-segment-based-journey.md).
+This article provides an overview of the flow of a journey, from start to finish, in Customer Insights - Journeys.

 ## Journey start